IoT in agriculture

 It is very difficult to collect data and monitor stocks in the sea.
 The harsh conditions and general lack of connectivity mean that farmers and research organisations have little information about life beneath the waves.

-Wessex Internet is also working with the University of Exeter and JET Engineering, to develop a solution which enables farmers to see what is going on under the water.
+Wessex Internet has also worked with the University of Exeter and JET Engineering, to develop a solution which enables farmers to see what is going on under the water.
 The University of Exeter are using Artificial Intelligence (AI) to measure biofouling levels on the seaweed crop.
 Being able to understand this information, helps the farmer understand and manage the health of the farm ecosystem now and into the future.